wesslen/minimal-mistakes/_posts/2016-08-22-topic-networks.md

 For text mining, I'm running topic modeling ([Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) or LDA for short) on five years of peer-reviewed publication abstracts to identify key research themes by university researchers.
 (If you're not familiar with LDA, a good start is [David Blei's "Probabilistic Topic Models"](https://www.cs.princeton.edu/~blei/papers/Blei2012.pdf).)

 One problem I came across was: how to measure the relationships (correlations) between topics?
-In particular, I want use network science to measure creating a network that connects similar topics.
+In particular, I want to creating a network visualization that connects similar topics and helps users easier navigate a large collection of topics (in this case 100 topics).

 In this tutorial, I accomplish this by combining code from two awesome resources: